castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 result into SQL.
 The main method we will be using is `search`, with various conditions and attributes.

-## Introduction to search conditions and attributes
+## Introducing search conditions and attributes

 In Chapter 4 we searched for a set of users with rude or unwanted words as their realnames, in order to remove them from the